-Most often, plastic export pallets are made either from from high density polyethylene or high density polypropylene, both of which are very strong and durable materials.
+Most often, plastic export pallets are made either from high density polyethylene or high density polypropylene, both of which are very strong and durable materials.
 To make these pallets, pallet manufacturers typically engage in one of six different plastic fabrication processes.
-These processes are: compression molding, injection molding, rotational molding, structural foam molding, thermoforming and profile extrusion.
+These processes are compression molding, injection molding, rotational molding, structural foam molding, thermoforming and profile extrusion.
 Typically, manufacturers choose either compression molding or injection molding.
-Compression molding begins with the heating plastic pellets, which must be heated until they melt.
+Compression molding begins with heating plastic pellets, which must be heated until they melt.
 After the pallets have melted, the molten plastic is placed in a heated, open mold chamber.
 Then, the mold is closed by a plug member or a by top force and then put under extreme pressure.
-During this step, the molten plastic material compresses and makes contact with every area of the mold, and thereby takes on its shape.
+During this step, the molten plastic material compresses and makes contact with every mold area, thereby taking on its shape.
 Held down by pressure and heat, the plastic stays in this position until it has cured.
 Next, injection molding begins just like compression molding–with the melting of plastic pallets.
-After this, the newly molten plastic is injected into the cavity of a mold or split die.
+After this, the newly molten plastic is injected into a mold or split die cavity.
 Once inside, the mold is clamped shut and the plastic is held in place under high pressure until it cools and solidifies.
 To further customize the pallet making process, custom pallet manufacturers can design the mold to have a unique, application-specific shape; they can also mix in additives with the plastic pallets while they are being heated in order to change their physical or mechanical properties.
-Additives can, for example, make custom pallets more durable, more UV resistant, more waterproof or virtually anything else.
+Additives can, for example, make custom pallets more durable, more UV resistant, more waterproof, or virtually anything else.